leiadpc/gogextract-rs/README.md

 A few notable differences in operation

 - Only extracts\decompresses game data not the the install script or mojosetup files
+- Only works with installers that use standard zip compression for the game files
 - Extracts into a temp folder first then moves into a folder named after the installer